ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

   machineType: 'N1_HIGHCPU_8'
 ```

-You are free to use any image that you like.
+We are free to use any image that we like.
 Cloud Build already [provides a set of base images (called Cloud Builders)](https://cloud.google.com/cloud-build/docs/cloud-builders),
 including images for Maven, Git, Docker, Bazel, npm, gcloud, kubectl, etc.

-You can also customise some build options like the timeout of the build,
+We can also customise some build options like the timeout of the build,
 or on which kind of node the build runs.
 Pricing is done based on the amount of build minutes.
 However,
-if you use the default node,
+if we use the default node,
 the first 120 build minutes are free every day!

 If the build finishes successfully,